-that exhibited stronger functional coupling with the left central/dorsal amygdala seed during encoding of later-forgotten negative pairs than later-remembered negative pairs (i.e., misses > hits).
-As can be seen in Figure 4, the identified PPI interaction effect spatially overlapped the left ventral amygdala (-27, -6, -28) peak that had shown significant activation differences between remembered and forgotten negative pairs.
-(We additionally conducted a parallel PPI analysis using the central/dorsal amygdala peak from the mean activity analysis (two-regressor model) (-21, -3, -18) and similarly found a ventral amygdala cluster (-27, -3, -30) (Z = 3.24, p = .048).)
+Psychophysiological interaction (PPI) analysis: To test whether there were differences in functional coupling during the processing of negative pairs related to differences in subsequent memory success, a PPI analysis was conducted using the functionally defined left central/ dorsal amygdala peak (-19, -7, -15) (Table 2) as a seed region.
+The PPI identified an area in ventral amygdala (-28, -5, -29) (Z = 3.40, p = .046, small-volume-corrected (SVC) based on a sphere with 5-mm radius around the peak activation of the interaction analyses reported above) that exhibited stronger functional coupling with the left central/ dorsal amygdala seed during encoding of later-forgotten negative pairs than later-remembered negative pairs (i.e., misses > hits).
+As can be seen in Fig. 4B, the identified PPI interaction effect spatially overlapped the left ventral amygdala (-27, -6, -28) peak that had shown significant activation differences between remembered and forgotten negative pairs.
+(We additionally conducted a parallel PPI analysis using the central/dorsal amygdala peak from the mean activity analysis (tworegressor model) (-21, -3, -18) and similarly found a ventral amygdala cluster (-27, -3, -30) (Z = 3.24, p = .048).)
 Central/dorsal amygdala activity (negative picture processing) and ventral amygdala activity (unsuccessful encoding of negative pairs) were further positively correlated (r = .47, p = .036) across subjects.
-The functional coupling between central/dorsal and ventral amygdala during unsuccessful negative pair encoding was indeed also stronger in people with larger reductions in association memory for negative compared to neutral pairs, although the correlation was only a trend (r = .41, p = .069).
+The functional coupling between central/dorsal and ventral amygdala during unsuccessful negative pair encoding was therefore stronger in people with larger reductions in association memory for negative compared to neutral pairs, although the correlation was only a trend (r = .41, p = .069).

-4. Discussion
+Discussion

-In three experiments, we observed consistently lower association-memory for negative compared to neutral pictures in paired-associate tasks.
-The magnitude of this reduction was comparable across the current experiments (Experiments 1-3: 8.56%, 6.84%, 6.21%, respectively) and the original verbal design (Madan et al., 2012: 7.73%).
-In addition, we also observed the well-established emotional item-memory enhancement (Experiments 1 and 2).
-The disruption-hypothesis, that arousal-induced amygdala activity results in decreased hippocampal activity, presumably via the PFC, was not supported.
+In three experiments, we observed consistently lower associationmemory for negative compared to neutral pictures in paired-associate tasks.
+The magnitude of this reduction was comparable across the current experiments (Experiments 1-3: 8.56%, 6.84%, 6.21%, respectively) and the original verbal study (Madan et al., 2012: 7.73%).
+In addition, we also observed the well established emotional itemmemory enhancement (Experiments 1 and 2).
+The disruption hypothesis, that arousal-induced amygdala activity results in decreased hippocampal activity, presumably via the PFC, was not supported.
 Results were instead consistent with the bypassing-hypothesis: We observed substantially decreased MTL-cortex activity during processing of negative pairs and a stronger SME for neutral pairs in an adjacent area of left MTL-cortex (Fig. 5E).
 Left hippocampal activity (Fig. 5C) was increased during encoding of later successfully remembered negative pairs, a finding that was not predicted by either of the two hypotheses.
-This finding is compatible only with the bypassing-hypothesis, because the disruption-hypothesis explicitly assumes a decrease of hippocampal activity during emotional association-memory encoding (irrespective of encoding success).
-Moreover, we were able to dissociate two amygdala clusters with distinct response profiles, one in the central/dorsal amygdala linked to negative picture processing irrespective of associative memory encoding success (Fig. 4D) and the other in the lateral/ventral amygdala showing an SFE for negative pairs (Fig. 4C and 4E).
-The current results suggest that two parallel mechanisms produce the associative memory advantage for neutral over negative pairs: One in the MTL-cortex that exclusively supports successful encoding of neutral pairs, and one in the hippocampus that exclusively supports encoding of negative pairs.
-This could imply that during negative pair encoding, association-memory supporting hippocampal contributions can only partly compensate for the absence of MTL-cortical contributions, resulting in a net-decrease in association memory for negative pairs.
+This finding is compatible only with the bypassing hypothesis, because the disruption-hypothesis explicitly assumes a decrease of hippocampal activity during emotional association-memory encoding (irrespective of encoding success).
+Moreover, we were able to dissociate two amygdala clusters with distinct response profiles, one in the central/dorsal amygdala linked to negative picture processing irrespective of associative memory encoding success (Fig. 4D) and the other in the lateral/ventral amygdala showing an SFE for negative pairs (Figs. 4C and 4E).
+The current results suggest that two parallel